Mission

 Coproduction of generalized protocols, practices, and methods

-In 2024 we coproduced generalized protocols, practices, and methods (PPMs) for (re)visibilizing socioecological connections, and are in the process of co-developing a contextually adaptable ‘prototype’ and assessment methods based on these PPMs.
-As a team, we have chosen two case studies in Switzerland to test our prototype: rethinking education with respect to the concept of ‘wilderness’ and human-wolf interactions.
-Based on these case studies, we have co-developed research questions and are now co-developing initiatives for our follow-up stage where we will implement and assess the initiatives (currently on hold until funding is secured).
+We coproduced generalized protocols, practices, and methods (PPMs) for (re)visibilizing socioecological connections, and are in the process of co-developing a contextually adaptable ‘prototype’ and assessment methods based on these PPMs.
+As a team, we chose two case studies in Switzerland to experiment with our PPMs: rethinking education with respect to the concept of ‘wilderness’ and human-wolf interactions.
+Based on these case studies, we co-developed research questions and plan to co-develop, implement, and assess initiatives in a follow-up stage (currently on hold until funding is secured).

 C